dotnet/AspNetCore.Docs/aspnetcore/grpc/json-transcoding-binding.md

 [!code-protobuf[](~/grpc/json-transcoding-binding/responsebody.proto?highlight=5,12)]

-In the preceding example, the `address` field's message is serialized to the response body as JSON.
+In the preceding example, the `address` field is serialized to the response body as JSON.

 ### Specification